conedevelopment/accessibility-path/README.md

 ## 📺 Videos to Watch

+*If you like to learn with videos, you can find a lot of content about inclusive design.
+Mostly these are - at least the ones I watched - behind a paywall.*

 * [Web Accessibility](https://www.udacity.com/course/web-accessibility--ud891) - A short, introductory, and good accessibility course for beginners from Google.
 * [Web Accessibility Curriculum Package](https://dequeuniversity.com/curriculum/packages/web) - A complete course on accessibility.
 If you want to take the IAAP, WAS certification might be recommended.
 * [Start Building Accessible Web Applications Today](https://egghead.io/courses/start-building-accessible-web-applications-today) - An excellent overall video course on Egghead.io about a lot of aspects of accessibility.